Dino4674/MVVMCoordinatorKit/README.md

 let screen = ProfileScreen.createWithNib(screenModel: screenModel)
 ```

-A parent `Coordinator`, which sets up the `ScreenModel` will listen for `ScreenModel` results through this callback:
+A parent `Coordinator`, which sets up the `ScreenModel`, will listen for `ScreenModel`'s results through this callback:
 ```
 public var onResult: ((Result) -> Void)?
 ```